ringcentral/web-apps/README.md

     });
 ```

-Web Compoent's DOM node can be used to listen to Host events inside the React app, to do that we need to provide a node
+Web Component's DOM node can be used to listen to Host events inside the React app, to do that we need to provide a node
 to React app which resides inside the Web Component.

 The bare minimum what Web Component App must do is simply register the Custom Element following the pattern `web-app-ID` (ID should match the ID on Host):